Reserve Matching with Thresholds: Introduction

-As our final characterization result in the landscape of the Threshold Model, we show that, under reasonable conditions, it is possible to allocate all available vaccines to beneficiaries.
-Such an allocation satisfies both maximality in beneficiary assignment and maximality in resource allocation.
-This result demonstrates that by narrowing the domain and forsaking the universal domain desideratum, it is possible to satisfy the two optimality criteria.
+Next, we show that, under reasonable conditions that we call \emph{demand law}, it is possible to allocate all available vaccines to beneficiaries.
+Moreover, IMMAM is guaranteed to produce such an allocation when the conditions for the demand law are satisfied.
+The demand law demonstrates that by narrowing the domain and forsaking the universal domain desideratum, it is possible to satisfy the two optimality criteria.
 This finding is particularly relevant since most real-world situations meet these conditions, and it is often possible to identify a matching that assigns every unit to a beneficiary.
 The conditions under which this result holds are especially pertinent when supply is limited but demand remains substantial across all population segments, which is a natural and realistic assumption given the scarcity of resources in the allocation problem.
-To illustrate this point, we provide an example of a pandemic-related design in the United States.
+To illustrate this point, we provide an example of a pandemic-related design in the United States in \cref{appendix: on demand law}, where we also show that the sufficient conditions imposed by the demand law are, although not if-and-only-if, tight.